Financial Services

 Last updated

-Latest Financial Services alerts
+Latest Financial Services developments

-The most recent regulatory and guidance signals tracked by Foresight
+Source-backed regulatory and guidance signals tracked by Foresight, with the newest developments first.

 UK Updates Russia Sanctions General Trade Licence For Sectoral Business Enterprise Software And Technology

-The UK has extended the General Trade Licence for business enterprise software under Russia sanctions, maintaining a compliance pathway through 30 October 2026.
-Firms must strictly adhere to registration and legacy contract requirements to avoid individual licensing burdens while managing software access for Russian subsidiaries.
+The UK has extended the General Trade Licence for business enterprise software under Russia sanctions, maintaining a compliance pathway through October 2026.
+Firms must strictly adhere to registration and legacy contract conditions to avoid individual licensing burdens while managing software access for Russian subsidiaries.

 assets.publishing.service.gov.ukUnited KingdomUnited Kingdom